EyobABN/littlelemon/README.md

 - `user__username`: Search by the username of the user who placed the order.
 - `delivery_crew__username`: Search by the username of the delivery crew responsible for the order.

 To perform a search, use the `search` query parameter in the API request.
-For example, to find menu items with the word "Burger" in their title, use:
+For example, to find menu items with the word "Pasta" in their title, use:

 ```plaintext
 /api/menu-items?search=pasta